 Hough Transform

 The purpose of Hough Transform is to find imperfect instances of objects within a certain class of shapes by a voting procedure.
-This voting procedure is carried out in a parameter space, from which object candidates are obtained as local maxima in a so-called accumulator space that is explicitly constructed by the algorithm for computing the Hough transform. -- Wikipedia
+This voting procedure is carried out in a parameter spacearrow-up-right, from which object candidates are obtained as local maxima in a so-called accumulator space that is explicitly constructed by the algorithm for computing the Hough transform. -- Wikipedia

 Linear Hough Transform